-- The time for paradigm shift from the old way of seeing waste as a 'throw away materials' is NOW! - Nigerian manufacturers (importers/ distributors) need to embrace the EPR strategy to ensure effective take-back, recycling, treatment and safe disposal of all end of life products manufactured by them. - Manufacturers should begin to Think out of the box, in terms of products re-design, resource efficiency and the management of their waste packaging materials in the most economically efficient and environmentally sound manner. - It is time to begin to see cash in our trash.

-Take note 'waste is not waste unless you waste it'
+- The time for paradigm shift from the old way of seeing waste as a 'throw away materials' is NOW! - The need for the regulation of the collection and management of CDW management in Lagos cannot be overemphasized. - The government should begin to Think out of the box, in terms of products re-design, resource efficiency and the management of CDW in the most economically efficient and environmentally sound manner. - It is time for the establishment of recycling and treatment facilities in Nigeria to utilize the waste from the industrial sector and residential homes. - It is time to begin to see cash in our trash. - Take note 'waste is not waste unless you waste it'